 Vogel has a B.A. from Haverford College in Pennsylvania, and a J.D. from the University of Pennsylvania Law School.

-As interim advocacy director, Johanna Miller leads the Advocacy Department’s four major issue campaigns: police reform, education reform, women’s rights, and comprehensive immigration reform.
+As advocacy director, Johanna Miller leads the Advocacy Department’s four major issue campaigns: police reform, education reform, women’s rights, and comprehensive immigration reform.
 Her primary areas of expertise are the school to prison pipeline, race-based policing, students’ rights, and gender and LGBTQ issues in education.
 She is author of the NYCLU’s report Education Interrupted: The Growing Use of Suspensions in New York City’s Public Schools (2011) and co-author of Birds, Bees and Bias: How Absent Sex Ed Standards Fail New York’s Students (2012).

 Miller was a founding member of the New York State Dignity for All Students Task Force and is a current member of the New York City Bar Association Committee on Education and the Law.
 She is co-litigating BH v.
 City of New York, a federal lawsuit challenging the constitutionality of school safety policies and practices in the nation’s largest school district.
 She had a leading role in the campaign to pass the Student Safety Act, signed into law by Mayor Bloomberg in 2011.